Fail to comply with the 2020 medical record retention laws and you’ll lose up to $50,000 per violation.

 Lots of practices have faced real financial losses from violating medical records retention and destruction laws.
 And with patient complaints often being the initial trigger for both Federal and State agencies beginning investigations, you can’t afford to get it wrong.

-To make matters more complicated, the Supreme Court just changed the law (including requiring you to keep your records for 10 years versus 6).
+To make matters more complicated, the Supreme Court recently changed the law (including requiring you to keep your records for 10 years versus 6).
 That means, you’re going to need to change how you maintain, store and destroy your patient records to avoid hefty HIPAA violation penalties.
 And both your paper and electronic files are equally at risk.

 EACH individual violation can generate a penalty of up to $50,000 (if multiple violations are identified, your financial penalties can be huge before you know what happened).
 However, with a little help you can get the advice you need to update your record retention and destruction policies.